Choosing the Right MIME Type for JSON Data

 http://example.com/api/users

-Checking the Content-Type in an HTTP Response
+Verifying the Type of Content in an HTTP Response

 JavaScript with Fetch API